rosafilgueira/DARE_SEISMO/specfem3d/docker/README.md

 ```

 To copy the input files for Specfem3d to the docker container run the following
-from outside the container (you need the ID of the running container):
+from outside the container (you'll need the container ID from above):

 ```
 docker cp specfem3d_input <CONTAINER_ID>:/home/mpiuser/